 If any decal becomes illegible or comes off, contact your Polaris dealer to purchase a replacement.
 Replacement safety decals are provided by Polaris at no charge.
+The part number is printed on the decal.

 Container/Passenger/Tire Pressure Warning

 Remove flammable material containers from box before filling.